 I am sure most of you who are looking for a work-from-home job have heard about freelancer.com, and you might have even created an account on that website.
 Unfortunately, that is the biggest mistake you will ever make in your quest for occupational independence.
 Let me tell you why.

 1. Terms and Conditions

 This happened when I was hiring.
 I hired a person to make a website for me.
-It turned out that the entire profile of the person was fake: the picture and the name were of a girl, but when I communicated with the person I understood it was an Indian boy.
+It turned out that the entire profile of the person was fake: the picture and the name were a girl, but when I communicated with the person I understood it was an Indian boy.
 I was shocked that this popular website would allow anybody to make a profile on the website without any verification.
-Well, that is when I knew something was fishy.
+That's when I knew something was fishy.

 Finally, I won the dispute, but due to the terms and conditions of the website, the company told me they couldn’t take any money back from the freelancer and I had to contact him directly.
 Seriously?
 I wasted three weeks and won my dispute only to finally be told that I should communicate directly with the other party.

 2. Payment and Fees

 Their withdrawal system is a joke.
-I was withdrawing my money for the first time, and I chose to withdraw using their “Express Withdrawal” option.
-They converted my $193 in earnings to rupees, as my bank account was in India, and then, once I filled in the details, guess what message I got: “As it is your first withdrawal, it will take 15 days”.
+I was withdrawing my money for the first time, and I chose the withdraw using their “Express Withdrawal” option.
+They converted my $193 in earnings to rupees, as my bank account was in India, and then, once I filled in the details, guess what message I got: “As it is your first withdrawal, it will take 15 days.”
 I laughed.
 So this was “Express Withdrawal.”

 I waited patiently for the 15 days to be over.
 When the day finally came, I get the message: “Verify your identity to withdraw your funds.”
 I was shocked.
 When I gave my money to Freelancer.com, they didn’t ask for any verification, just charged me a hefty fee.